What Is AiGC? Alberta iGaming Corporation Role

-AiGC is the Alberta iGaming Corporation.
-It handles the commercial side of the Alberta iGaming market: operator agreements, anti-money laundering compliance, public complaints and financial reporting.
-AGLC registers operators; AiGC works with them on commercial terms.
-A brand can clear AGLC registration while the AiGC commercial agreement is still pending.
-That gap is why this site separates "listed" from "live."
+AiGC stands for Alberta iGaming Corporation.
+It handles the commercial side of Alberta's iGaming market: operator agreements, anti-money laundering responsibilities, public complaints, financial reporting and revenue-sharing framework context.
+AGLC registers operators; AiGC works with them on the commercial market path.

 AiGC's commercial role

-AiGC is the market-facing commercial authority described in AGLC guidance.
-The public page says that once an applicant completes AGLC registration, AiGC works with the operator to complete a commercial agreement.
-AGLC also describes AiGC as responsible for commercial agreements, anti-money laundering, public complaints, financials and reporting income.
+AiGC is the market-facing commercial authority described in AGLC guidance and AiGC's own public material.
+AGLC says that once an applicant completes AGLC registration, AiGC works with the operator to complete a commercial agreement.
+AiGC's about page describes formal operating agreements as the business framework for approved brands and describes revenue sharing, anti-money laundering compliance and financial reporting as part of its authority.

 AGLC vs AiGC: the practical difference